digital-asset/daml/docs/source/daml/intro/11_Testing.rst

 :doc:`DAML Script </daml-script/index>` should be familiar by now.
 It's a way to script commands and queries from multiple parties against a DAML Ledger.
 Unless you've browsed other sections of the documentation already, you have probably used it mostly in the IDE.
 However, DAML Script can do much more than that.
 It has four different modes of operation:

-1. Run on and in-memory Ledger in the IDE, providing the Script Views.
+1. Run on a special Script Service in the IDE, providing the Script Views.
-2. Run on an in-memory Ledger via the CLI, which is useful for quick regression testing.
+2. Run the Script Service via the CLI, which is useful for quick regression testing.
-3. Stat a Sandbox and run against that for regression testing against an actual Ledger API.
+3. Start a Sandbox and run against that for regression testing against an actual Ledger API.
 4. Run against any other already running Ledger.

 Let's quickly see 2-4 in action.

+Script Service CLI Testing
+..........................

 In your V2 Asset project, run ``daml test``.
 This runs the same Scripts that are run in the IDE on the same in-memory Ledger called the Script Service.
 Instead of views of the resulting ledger, it outputs successes and failures.

-Script Service CLI Testing
-..........................

 .. code-block:: shell